Set up group life insurance without the benefits admin

 -> The option to increase cover above the free cover limit, subject to medical underwriting

-Why offer Group Life Insurance cover?
+Why offer group life insurance cover?

 A Drewberry survey puts group life insurance as the second most common benefit employers offer.
 That’s because it’s a relatively modest annual premium that delivers real financial security for employees’ families.
 Here's why it also deserves a place in your benefits package: